The Wild Goose

 Following the recent, much needed, £150,000 refurbishment, the Wild Goose Drop-In Centre reopens on Wednesday 2nd December, and is ready once again to support people with much needed access to hot meals, improved bathroom and shower facilities, clothing, and other essential practical help, along with support in accessing a wide range of partner services.
 Along with a new floor, reconfigured toilets and improved ventilation, the building also now has a new CCTV system.

-Due to Covid-19 restrictions, the Wild Goose will initially operate a takeaway door service on Mondays, Wednesdays, Thursdays, and Fridays, 11:30am – 13:30pm.
+Due to Covid-19 restrictions, the Wild Goose will initially operate a takeaway door service.
 When restrictions lift the drop-in will reopen more fully.

 Contributors to the successful completion of this project include: